quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 current = sympy.trace(H_tilde[0, 0, 2, 2, 1]).doit().subs({dphi: 1})
 ```

-We can now compute the supercurrent $I_c$ by taking the derivative of the ground state energy with respect to the phase difference $\phi$.
+We compute the supercurrent $I_c$ by taking the derivative of the ground state energy with respect to the phase difference $\phi$.

-+++

-Here we have computed the trace of `H_22` as a way to obtain the sum of the eigenvalues.
+Here computed the trace of `H_22` as a way to obtain the sum of the eigenvalues.
 This is a $1 \times 1$ matrix, and the trace is the only element of this matrix, but we use the `sympy.Trace` function to make the code generalizable to larger matrices.
 The result, however, is complicated and requires simplification.